Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

           Sphere with 40.

-In Fig. Sphere with10, the clipping sphere's radius is 10 units, which means the light's intensity is also being controlled by 10 units of distance.
+In Fig. Sphere with 10, the clipping sphere's radius is 10 units, which means the light's intensity is also being controlled by 10 units of distance.
 With a linear attenuation,
 the light's intensity has fallen very low even before it gets to the first object.